This manual describes how to add a planet to SpaceEngine. Before continuing, it is recommended that you read these manuals first:

 The planet must have at least the ParentBody and Mass or Radius parameters, and the Orbit tag with at least SemiMajorAxis or Period.
-Additionally, it and may have or may not have some other parameters and tags described below (Surface, Clouds, etc.).
+Additionally, it and may or may not have some other parameters and tags described below (Surface, Clouds, etc.).
 If some parameter or tag is not specified, it may be initialized with the default value, or computed or procedurally generated by SpaceEngine.
-Example of minimal planet script:
+Example of a minimal planet script:

 There is a special "No" parameter:

 If specified, lighting will be disabled for that object.
-Can be used to create a fake demo systems like Hertzsprung–Russell star diagram, using fixed positions in space (see Orbit tag description).
+Can be used to create a fake demo systems like a Hertzsprung–Russell star diagram, using fixed positions in space (see Orbit tag description).

 Now let's look at all of the planet script tags and parameters.